hande-qmc/hande/documentation/manual/tutorials/fciqmc.rst

 .. literalinclude:: calcs/fciqmc/hubbard_fciqmc.block

 The stochastic error can be reduced by running with more particles and/or running for longer.
-Another very effective method is to use a floating point rather than integer representation of the wavefunction via the ``real_amplitudes`` keyword:
+Another very effective method is to allow determinants to have fractional numbers of particles on determinants rather than just using a strictly integer representation of the wavefunction.
+This is done using the ``real_amplitudes`` keyword:

 .. literalinclude:: calcs/fciqmc/hubbard_fciqmc_real.lua
     :language: lua